| Many

 end of December vote to determine

-which 25 Trial events will
+which 25 additional Trial events will

 run in the upcoming year.
 They